-Mia Sedwick is a communications associate for the Vulnerable Populations Portfolio, which creates new opportunities for better health and invests in health where it starts—in homes, schools and jobs.
-As she puts it: “We support promising ideas that address how health and health care intersect with poverty, education and housing.
+Mia Sedwick is a project management associate for the Vulnerable Populations Portfolio, which creates new opportunities for better health and invests in health where it starts—in homes, schools and jobs.
+As she puts it: “We support promising ideas that address how health and healthcare intersect with poverty, education, and housing.
 We fund innovations along the entire continuum of development, including ideas that are just emerging, programs that show preliminary evidence of effectiveness, and tested models that can achieve greater impact.”

-Previously, she worked with neurologically impaired youngsters in the Verona Preschool Intervention Program.
+Previously, Mia worked with neurologically-impaired youngsters in the Verona Preschool Intervention Program.
 She was also a research assistant with the Rutgers University, Department of Biomedical Engineering, where her work involved detecting and evaluating diseases that result in cortical malfunctioning, such as multiple sclerosis and Alzheimer’s disease.

 Earlier in her career, she worked with the University of Medicine and Dentistry of New Jersey helping children with histories of emotional, sexual and physical abuse that resulted in both emotional and behavioral problems.

 Born in New Jersey, she resides in Milltown with her husband, Stanley, and her two children, Julianna and Stephanie.
-She enjoys spending time with her family and relishes their summer vacations in Cape May.
+She enjoys spending time with her family and relishes their summer vacations in Cape May, N.J..